EmaMaker/emamaker.github.io/events/romecup2024.md

 The morning after, I spent about 10 minutes manually going through all the sound station on the play field and recalibrating them, accurately checking the frequency on the oscilloscope.
 The difference this made was immediately noticeable: all the noise was gone.
 Let me tell you, a 4kHz sine wave is quite an acute and annoying sound to hear,
-    but at this point I could really recognize it by ear and those sure were 4kHz!
+    but at this point I could recognize it by ear and those sure were 4kHz!

 You can try for yourself.
 I uploaded all the project files: KiCad boards, manufacturing files,
     code for the AtTiny and BOM to a [git repo](https://git.emamaker.com/emamaker/romecup-explorer)[(mirror)](https://github.com/emamaker/romecup-explorer)